 The hard statistics clearly show that in NSW, one out of every five fatal accidents involves a drink-driver.
 Then there are countless accidents involving drink-driving that do not involve fatalities, but are responsible for serious and permanent injuries, such as loss of limbs, loss of sight, paraplegia, quadriplegia, brain damage and other severe trauma.
 Most of those injuries would have been completely avoided if drivers did not have their faculties impaired by alcohol.
 These horrifying statistics are much the same in other states.

 Single vehicle accidents simply should not happen unless the cars had catastrophic tyre blowouts or suffered steering failure at high speed, which is highly unlikely.
-Apart from possibly swerving to avoid hitting an animal on the road or a medical episode such as fainting behind the wheel, there is no legitimate explanation for these accidents.
+Apart from possibly swerving to avoid hitting an animal on the road or fainting behind the wheel, there is no legitimate explanation for these accidents.
 Alcohol or narcotics may have played a part in these single vehicle crashes, as it is known that alcohol is a factor in at least 20% of car accidents.

 Speed itself is not dangerous, but driving beyond the capability of the road and being affected by booze or drugs are major factors in such accidents.
 Nobody can legislate against stupidity and as long as people drive in a stupid manner and under the influence of intoxicating substances, then this carnage will continue.